 Also talk with your doctor about when you should start taking Eliquis again after the surgery.
 You may be prescribed a different medication to prevent blood clots during the time you can’t take Eliquis.

-If you need emergency surgery while you’re taking Eliquis, you may be given an antidote to Eliquis to reduce your risk for bleeding.
+If you need emergency surgery while you’re taking Eliquis, you may be given an antidote to Eliquis to reduce your risk of bleeding.
 (An antidote is a drug that reverses the effect of another drug or substance.)
 See the “Reversing Eliquis bleeds” section above for more information about this.

 You may wonder how Eliquis compares with other medications that are prescribed for similar uses.
 Here we look at how Eliquis and Xarelto are alike and different.
 You can also refer to this article for a detailed comparison of the drugs.